Informatics 131 Course Reference

 Textbook and course materials:

-Interaction Design: Beyond Human-Computer Interaction, fourth edition, by Jennifer Preece, Yvonne Rogers, and Helen Sharp.
-The third edition is okay, too.
-The publisher's site contains purchasing options, including a rental e-book at a reduced price.
+Interaction Design: Beyond Human-Computer Interaction, third edition, by Jennifer Preece, Yvonne Rogers, and Helen Sharp.

 The Cognitive Style of PowerPoint: Pitching Out Corrupts Within, second edition, by Edward R. Tufte.
 This short monograph takes a critical look at the use of PowerPoint, a pervasive means of presenting information.
 (This document and the following one are available on Amazon for $7 each; we'll be using them in the second half of the course.)